spellerberg/quire-rife/content/Bibliography.md

 - Clifton, James “Jay.” *The Burrus Cemetery.* Benoit, MS: Dr. Keith Jones, Scoutmaster, Troop 1, July 22, 1981)
 - Conklin, Roscoe P. and Margaret B. *The Butterfield Overland Mail, 1857-1869, in two Volumes.* Glendale, CA: The Arthur H. Clark Co., 1947.
 - Conner, Seymour V. *Adventures in Glory: The Sage of Texas, 1836-1849.* Austin: Steck-Vaughn, 1965.
-- Corner, William, Compiler and Editor. *San Antonio De Bexar, A Guide and History.* 1890, repr.
+- Corner, William, comp and ed. *San Antonio De Bexar, A Guide and History.* 1890, repr.
 San Antonio: Graphics Arts, 1977.
 - Cox, Mike. *The Texas Rangers, Vol. 1: Wearing the Cinco Peso, 1821-1900.* New York: Tom Doherty Associates, 2008.
 - Crockett, David. *A Narrative of the Life of David Crockett, of the State of Tennessee, written by himself.* Philadelphia, PA: E.L.
 Cary and A. Hart, 1834.
 - Culler, Daniel Marchant. *Orangeburgh District, 1768-1868: History and Records.* Spartanburg, SC: The Reprint Co., 1995.